JiriTrecak/Laurine/README.md

 ![Image : XCode help for methods](https://github.com/JiriTrecak/Laurine/blob/master/Help/help-2.png?raw=true "Xcode autocomplete")

-**Obj-C support**
+**Objective-C support**

-In recent version, ObjC support was added.
-Because of the way how the code is generated, it is actually possible to write completely same code as you would in Swift (use dot notation to access next element).
-Following:
+Objective-C is now supported.
+Because of the way the code is generated, you can write just the same code as you would in Swift, using dot notation to access each next element.
+For example:

 ```objective-c
 NSString *text = Localizations.ProfileInfo("Jiri", 25, 1.75)
 ```

-Produces completely same result as you would get in Swift and is recommended.
+This produces exactly the same result as you would get in Swift and is recommended.

 ## Nested Structures

-It is good practice to write keys so they are as descriptive as possible.
-Laurine takes advantage of that and instead of super-lengthy name of the property, it generates nested structures.
-Following:
+It is best practice to make the keys as descriptive and structured as possible.
+Laurine takes advantage of that to generate nested structures rather than overly long key names.
+For example:

 ```swift
 "PROFILE-NAVIGATION_BAR-ITEMS-DONE" = "Done" // -c -d -